Submissions to MIFF 2018 are now closed and will reopen in November.

-Every year we honor a filmmaker whose contributions to cinema deserve recognition with the The MIFF Moose for Distinguished Contributions to Cinema Our honored guests and visiting filmmakers host panel discussions as well as informal Q&A sessions, giving the audiences an incredible chance to hear about the art of film from those on the front lines.
+Every year we honor a filmmaker whose contributions to cinema deserve recognition with the the iconic MIFF Moose award.
+Our honored guests and visiting filmmakers host panel discussions as well as informal Q&A sessions, giving audiences an incredible chance to hear about the art of film from those on the front lines.

 MIFF’s award honorees have included Lauren Hutton (MIFF 2017), Robert Benton (MIFF 2016), Gabriel Byrne (MIFF 2016), Michael Murphy (MIFF 2015), Glenn Close (MIFF 2014), Keith Carradine (MIFF 2013), Thelma Schoonmaker (MIFF 2012), Malcolm McDowell (MIFF 2011), Jay Cocks (MIFF 2010), John Turturro (MIFF 2008), Bud Cort (MIFF 2007), Walter Hill (MIFF 2006), Lili Taylor (MIFF 2005), Ed Harris (MIFF 2004), Peter Fonda (MIFF 2003), Jonathan Demme (MIFF 2002), Sissy Spacek (MIFF 2001), Terrence Malick (MIFF 2000), and Jos Stelling (MIFF 1999).